 by Matt Slick

-The Greek word used in many Bibles which is translated into "cross" is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 If a stake were used, instead of a cross, then Jesus' hands would have been placed above His head with a nail driven through His wrists.
+The Greek word , which in many Bibles which is translated into "cross," is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 The word itself, therefore, can be used for either shape piece of wood.
+The details of the narative, however, give us a clearer picture.
+If a stake were used, instead of a cross, then Jesus' hands would have been placed above His head with a nail driven through His wrists.
 Since the wrists would most likely overlap, only one nail is needed through both wrists.
 However, John 20:25 says,

 Notice the use of the word nails (plural) in reference to hands (plural).
 It makes far more sense to say that Jesus was crucified on a cross with outstretched hands and one nail in each hand placed above each other on a stake.
 That is why it says " . . . in his hands the print of the nails . . . "

 Therefore, it is most logical to state that Jesus died on a cross with outstretched arms.
 This also matches well with relevant archeological evidence.
 The remains of a crucified Jewish man named Yehohanon, who was executed in the late 20's A.D. (not long before Jesus) under the administration of Pontius Pilate has been unearthed in a Judean tomb.
 Forensic analysis of the remains indicate that he was crucified with his arms stretched apart.
 A nail was found still embedded in his heel bone.
 All these details accord with the description of the similar execusion of Jesus under Pilate, and point toward a cross shape rather than a sinlge, upright beam or stake.
 3